envisioning/vocab/vocab/pq-product-quantization.md

 ---
 category: CORE, DATA
+generality:
+- 0.6
+- 0.575
+- 0.55
+- 0.525
+- 0.5
+- 0.475
+- 0.45
 slug: pq
 summary: Technique used in large-scale vector quantization for efficient similarity search and data compression by decomposing high-dimensional vectors into smaller sub-vectors and quantizing each sub-vector separately.
 title: PQ (Product Quantization)
 ---